Your Pet, Our Passion.

 Managing your loss

 You might choose to take some time off work, especially if you have children who are having a hard time adapting - supporting one another as a family can help the healing process.
-If you find yourself dwelling on putting your dog to sleep, remember that it was the best decision for them.
+If you find yourself dwelling on putting your dog to sleep, remember that it was the kindest decision for them.
 You helped to relieve their suffering and free them from a poor quality of life.
 What’s more, you allowed them to pass away painlessly and with dignity.
 You made a difficult but responsible and selfless decision and showed your dog the ultimate kindness in their time of need.

 For more help and advice on coping with dog euthanasia, see our article on saying goodbye.